In an unidentified city of constant rain and urban decay, Detective William Somerset (Morgan Freeman

 That evening, Tracy calls Somerset and requests that he meet with her.
 The next morning, Somerset meets Tracy in a diner where she tells him how miserable she is in "the city."
 At Somerset's urging, Tracy reveals the truth of her request to meet: she is pregnant, afraid of raising a child where they now live and afraid of telling David.
 Somerset advises her to tell her husband only if she decides to have it, and he sets himself as an example: he insisted his partner have an abortion, that he finally convinced her, and now he is remorseful.

-While examining Doe's apartment (after bribing a resident to claim she called the detectives about Doe) they find notebooks of his thoughts, trophies of the crimes and a picture of Mills fighting off Doe, who, at the time, was posing as a press photographer.
-John Doe calls the apartment and congratulates the detectives on them finding him and apologizes for hitting Mills.
-Their actions, he says, have caused him to change his plans.
-Then he hangs up.
+While examining Doe's apartment (after bribing a resident to claim she had called the detectives about Doe) they find notebooks of his thoughts, trophies of the crimes and a picture of Mills fighting off Doe, who, at the time, was posing as a press photographer.
+John Doe calls the apartment and congratulates the detectives on them finding him and apologizes for hitting Mills, also telling the young detective that he "admires" him greatly.
+Their actions, he says, have caused him to change his plans, and he hangs up.
 They also find a photo of a young woman, a prostitute (Cat Mueller

 ), who they believe may be the next victim.
 A receipt leads them to a S&M leather shop where Doe placed an order for a sexual device.
 The girl is soon found dead in a room with LUST written on the door.
 Also found in the room is a visibly shaken man (Leland Orser